Gridstone/RxStore/README.md

 Details
 -------

-RxStore is a simple persistence framework for those already making use of RxJava in their projects.
+RxStore is a simple persistence framework for those already making use of RxJava2 in their projects.
 There are many occasions where you don't need the complexity introduced by a database; you just require a simple put/get API.

 We have found this particularly useful on Android, where there are [many options](http://developer.android.com/guide/topics/data/data-storage.html), but none of them quite right...